The Evolution of Automated AI Code Reviews

 We are still a long way away from replacing face-to-face conversation with a bot.
 However, there are many initiatives looking to resolve the problems and costs associated with code reviews.

-By adopting AI/machine learning techniques, teams could get more actionable insights, metrics, and functionality that are not possible without such algorithms.
+By adopting AI code review or machine learning techniques, teams could get more actionable insights, metrics, and functionality that are not possible without such algorithms.
 There are some tools already out there.

 Deep Code AI Code Review

 DeepCode says that its AI platform can build its own actionable recommendations.
-They are based on learnings from millions of open source commits and can find things humans might miss.
+A DeepCode review is based on learnings from millions of open source commits and can find things humans might miss.
 You can then use AI to find out what is logically wrong and how others have fixed the same problem.

 CodeGuru Machine Learning Code Review